DevWoody856/docker_django_basic_setup/README.md

 DB_PORT=5432
 ```

-Note: DB_HOST is the service name of the database in docker-compose.yaml.
+Note: `DB_HOST` is the service name of the database in `docker-compose.yaml`.
 In this Docker configuration, it is db.
 Also, ensure that the SECRET_KEY in settings.py is set to read from the .env file.

 5. From the project root, enter the following command to build and start the Docker containers: